ramenspazz/Spirit_sandbox/README.md

 sometimes you may need to add --your_username to the flags inorder to properly set permission

 And then you should be good to go with spirit.

+# Using spirit sandbox

+Spirit sanbox is currently set up to perform an experiment

+where a DMI interface with applied current generates a skyrmion-antiskyrmion

+pair on either side of the interface.

+If you would like to use your own DMI (TODO: dmi pattern options), you can edit

+generate_config.py

 Further instructions incoming!